Wholesome, Delicious Varieties of Tea!

 - Black tea: This tea is fully oxidized.

 Aside from caffeine, which some people don't tolerate well, tea has many beneficial effects.
 It contains many flavonoids and polyphenols, which are potent antioxidants.
 Regular tea consumption could have a positive effect on the blood vessels and may even reduce the risk of cancer.
-Green tea has now become a fashionable drink and its health effects are are well known.
+Green tea has now become a fashionable drink and its healthy effects are well known.
 Black tea is just as healthy as green tea.
 The amount of flavonoids is virtually the same in both kinds of tea.

 Herbal teas have been used for over a thousand years as a remedy for many minor complaints.
 The history of herbal tea as a luxury product is very brief: about two hundred years.